Contact Us

 Option to Get Application Status Rated for ABAP Jobs

 For SAP ABAP jobs in many cases the rating of the Application Status is grey.
 This is normal, if the job does not write any application log messages.
-To ensure that application log messages that are written during batch execution of a program are linked to the job execution you need to do following configuration:
+To ensure that application log messages that are written during batch execution of a program are linked to the job execution you need to do following configuration in the respective managed ABAP system:

 1. call transaction CRIT